Human Evolutionary Biology (application deadline extended)

 The following documents are required:

-- Applicable only for those candidates who have not yet received their doctorate: A letter from your advisor confirming that you will receive your doctoral by the expected start-date.
+- (Applicable only for those candidates who have not yet received the doctorate) A letter from the candidate’s advisor confirming that the candidate will receive the doctorate prior to the appointment start date.

 Harvard University is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, sex, gender identity, sexual orientation, religion, creed, national origin, ancestry, age, protected veteran status, disability, genetic information, military service, pregnancy and pregnancy-related conditions, or other protected status.